cirrus-geo/cirrus-geo/docs/src/cirrus/70_statedb.rst

 State Database
 ==============

-The state database (StateDB) is a serverless Amazon Web Services (AWS) Dynamo DB table used by Cirrus to track the state of workflows and executions  It is a critical of Cirrus that ensurse workflow executions and execution state are properly tracked.
+The state database (StateDB) is a serverless Amazon Web Services (AWS) DynamoDB table used by Cirrus to track the state of workflows and executions.
+It is a critical component of Cirrus that ensures workflow state and executions are properly tracked.
 Accurate state management is essential for monitoring pipeline success, failure, errors, avoiding duplicate workflows, and flagging invalid payloads.

 The StateDB is accessed by Cirrus at different stages of workflow execution.

 * ``process`` lambda: acesses the StateDB to check existing states and skip payloads that have successfully completed, and fire off TimeStream events in the event of encountering an already "failed" or "invalid" payload.
 It will also make state updates upon initializing a workflow execution.
 * ``api`` lambda: when queried for aggregate statistics, the lambada will call the StateDB to get execution summary counts based on query inputs.
 * ``update_state`` lambda: updates StateDB table after step function workflow execution termination, successful or not.
 * ``management`` cli: directly connects to the StateDB to get workflow status, inputs, and outputs.

 Why DynamoDB?
 --------------